-Please Note: You will be required to provide us with a recent Certificate of Good Standing (or equivalent) from your home state (valid no later than 30 days from the date of filing).
+Please Note: You will be required to provide us with a recent Certificate of Good Standing (or equivalent) from your home state (valid no later than 30 days for corporations and nonprofits, and 90 days for LLC's, from the date of filing).

 Under 11A V.S.A. § 15.01, the following activities alone do not constitute transacting business for the purpose of determining whether a corporation is required to register with the Vermont Secretary of State:

 - Holding meetings of the board of directors or shareholders or carrying on other activities concerning internal corporate affairs.

 - Maintaining offices or agencies for the transfer, exchange, and registration of the corporation’s own securities or maintaining trustees or depositories with respect to those securities.

 - Selling through independent contractors.

 - Soliciting or obtaining orders, whether by mail or through employees or agents or otherwise, if the orders require acceptance outside this state before they become contracts.